-The status embed for maintenance can be shown 24 hours prior to the maintenance occurring and during ongoing maintenance, until the page viewer closes the status embed flag.
+The status embed for maintenance is shown 24 hours prior to the maintenance occurring and during ongoing maintenance, until the page viewer closes the status embed flag.

 If multiple incidents occur simultaneously, the status embed displays the incident with the highest severity and the number of other incidents/maintenances.

 The status embed can be implemented in two ways, via a recommended embed or a build your own embed.